-Private equity activity in the Cayman Islands has been extremely active during the first half of 2021, with enhanced levels of entity formations reflecting significant fund formation and transactional activity.
+With a backdrop of market uncertainty and a higher than normal inflationary environment, private equity activity in the Cayman Islands has nonetheless continued to be active during the first half of 2022, with sustained levels of entity formations reflecting healthy levels of fund formation and transactional activity.

-Sponsors are continuing to be responsive to this demand, structuring and offering certain products that provide strategies tailored to the current environment and investor demand, including credit opportunities, market dislocation and special situations opportunities funds and products with regional or focused investment mandates, including environmental, social and governance (ESG) strategies.
-Similarly, there has been robust deal flow and several private equity firms have sponsored various special purpose acquisition company (SPAC) launches with the Cayman Islands being the preferred domicile for SPAC entities intending to seek a target outside the United States.
+As a response to this demand, sponsors continue to structure and offer certain products that provide strategies tailored to the current environment and investor demand, which include credit opportunities, market dislocation and special situations opportunities funds and products with regional or focused investment mandates, including environmental, social and governance (ESG) strategies.